Nexedi/jio/docs/manage_documents.rst

-In case of error, the ``errorCallback`` first parameter will look like:
+In case of error, the ``errorCallback`` first parameter looks like:

 .. code-block:: javascript